Hans Sloane: Physician, collector and botanist

 He married Elizabeth Langley Rose in 1695.
-She was the widow of Fulke Rose, a plantation owner in Jamaica.
+She was a wealthy heiress and the widow of Fulke Rose, a plantation owner in Jamaica.
 The couple had three daughters and one son, although only two of the children survived to adulthood.

-Sloane also continued to collect.
+His wife’s fortune allowed Sloane to continue his work.
 Over the years his collection grew until whole rooms in his house were filled with tens of thousands of plants, animals, gemstones, coins and antiquities.
 He also had 50,000 books, prints and manuscripts.

 Many of the collections built by other men ultimately ended up with Sloane.
 He amassed a large fortune and became one of the most influential people in London.